Configuring Microsoft SQL Server Reporting Services on Amazon RDS for SQL Server

 To configure SSRS on Amazon RDS for SQL Server, your RDS instance must meet the following requirements:

-- Be joined to AWS Directory Service for Microsoft Active Directory
+- Be connected to AWS Directory Service for Microsoft Active Directory

 Creating and associating an option group